mfaks/Company-Database/README.md

-# Company-Database
+# TalentTrack
 ## Introduction
-The Company Database Management System is a solution designed to efficiently manage employee data within a company.
+TalentTrack is a solution designed to efficiently manage employee data within a company.
 This system uses JavaScript, PHP, HTML/CSS, Node.js, Express.js, Handlebars, and MySQL, to offer a scalable relational database and a dynamic web application for data visualization and analysis.

 ## Description
 The Company Database Management System uses a PHP-driven MySQL database, providing a scalable and efficient solution for storing and managing employee data.
 The system is connected to a REST API, allowing users to perform operations such as creating, removing, updating, and deleting records through an intuitive user interface, optimizing data management.